yeokm1/distance-machine-locker/README.md

 Video of everything in action.

 ![Screen](images/deployed.jpg)
 My device deployed under my desk.
-The purple light is coming from the sharp IR sensor.
+The purple light coming from the sharp IR sensor cannot be seen with a naked eye but the camera can.

 ![Screen](images/front.jpg)
 Front view of device